nikitabobko/AeroSpace/README.md

   - AeroSpace will never provide a GUI for configuration.
     For advanced users, it's easier to edit a configuration file in text editor rather than navigating through checkboxes in GUI.
   - Status menu icon is ok, because visual feedback is needed
 - Provide _practical_ features.
-Fancy appearance features are not _practical_ (e.g. window borders, transparency, etc)
+Fancy appearance features are not _practical_ (e.g. window borders, transparency, animations, etc.)
 - If "dark magic" (aka "private APIs", "code injections", etc) can be avoided, it must be avoided
   - Right now, AeroSpace uses only a single private API to get window ID of accessibility object `_AXUIElementGetWindow`.
     Everything else is [macOS public accessibility API](https://developer.apple.com/documentation/applicationservices/axuielement_h).